-Make sure that all of the content in your eLearning resource can be controlled with a keyboard, and not with a mouse.
+Make sure that all of the content in your eLearning resource can be controlled with a keyboard or keyboard interface.

 How do I comply?

 - Make sure that the learner can navigate through and operate your eLearning resource using only a keyboard.